I got to know about Jibhi Tirthan Valley from social media. A lot of beautiful Jibhi pictures made me pack my bags.

 Delhi to Jibhi Bus

 You can reach Jibhi Valley by taking an overnight bus from Delhi till Aut.
-From Aut you can take a shared taxi or HRTC local bus till Jibhi.
+From Aut, you can take a shared taxi or HRTC local bus to Jibhi.

 - Delhi ➡️ Aut (474km) ➡️ Jibhi (32km)

 At night, We had boarded the bus from Delhi till Aut.
 The bus had dropped just before the tunnel.
-The Aut tunnel is one of the longest tunnels in India about 2.8km long built on Chandigarh Manali national highway.
+The Aut tunnel is one of the longest tunnels in India.
+It is 2.8km long, built on Chandigarh Manali national highway.